 The result is outstanding.
 A heritage site painstakingly restored and brought to life by Neemrana to have a slice of royal life.

 Tijara Fort-Palace is located in Alwar, Rajasthan.
 This 19th-century palace is located atop a small hill overlooking farmlands.
-It is a 2-2.5 hour road trip from Delhi and is suitable for a weekend getaway.
+It is a 2-2.5 hour road trip from Delhi and is suitable for those looking for a family weekend getaway from Delhi within 4 hours.
+It is an even shorter drive for families staying in Gurgaon.

 The location of the palace hotel provides several vantage points for breathtaking views and vistas.
 There isn’t much to do in the vicinity and you could be forgiven to not step out of the vast property grounds if you are only going for a short stay.